Hide & Seek

 SPECIALS private charters and small camps

-* There are 2 single rooms available on the tour (which are sold out).
-And there is a single room “light” package: a single room everywhere, but sharing a family tent in Rekero (which is 4 nights having your own bedroom, while sharing the bathroom).
+* We have managed to create an additional single room “light” package: a single room everywhere, but sharing a family tent in Rekero (which is 4 nights having your own bedroom, while sharing the bathroom).
 The price of the single room “light” version comes with a single supplement of just 2,000 USD.
+The last seat is most suitable for a female traveler, as the guest you’d be sharing the family tent with is also a female traveler.

 This exciting tour takes you to the beautiful Maasai Mara and a very exciting new location where we can photograph from a hide (in daylight and at night).
 The Mara part of the trip offers you lots of cats and large numbers of plains game in stunning setting, right after the first rains.
 And the hide we are going to visit end of January, so we can fully prepare you for what’s coming and help you get the best shots possible!
 We have seen some awesome shots coming out of that hide and an array of animals that you don’t often see, like caracal and striped hyena.